DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 $ touch rosbot_patrol_pc.launch
 ```

-First launch will be running on rosbot but second is made for pc this is because rosbot has not enought power to process image.
+First launch will be running on rosbot but second is made for pc this is because rosbot has not enough power to process image.

 In rosbot_patrol.launch paste this code: